ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 Integrated in CESM, Land and Biogeochemistry Model Working Group Meeting, Boulder, CO.

+.. _Roeschetal2001:

+Roesch, A., M. Wild, H. Gilgen, and A. Ohmura.
+2001.
+A new snow cover fraction parametrization for the ECHAM4 GCM, Clim.
+Dyn., 17:933–946.

 .. _Ryan1991:

 Ryan, M. G. 1991.
 A simple method for estimating gross carbon budgets